PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 <hr/>

 <div class="alert alert-warning text-justify" role="alert">
-  The list of differentially expressed genes in TCGA-OV for mesenchymal relative to immunoreative subtypes ranked by p-value is in <a href="#data">IV.
+  The list of differentially expressed genes in TCGA-OV for mesenchymal relative to immunoreative subtypes ranked by a function of p-value is in <a href="#data">IV.
 Data</a>.
 </div>

 ## <a href="#goals" name="goals">I. Goals</a>
-This section is a follow-up to the section describing how to get [The Cancer Genome Atlas](http://cancergenome.nih.gov/abouttcga/overview){:target="_blank"} (TCGA) RNA sequencing (RNA-seq) data from high-grade serous ovarian cancer (HGS-OvCa) (Cancer Genome Atlas Research Network 2011).

-In this section we will assess differential expression of RNA species between subtypes.
-Our over-overarching goal is to generate a list of those expressed genes ranked according to a probability value (p-value) suitable for downstream analysis (Figure 1).
+In this section we will assess differential expression of RNA species between HGS-OvCa expression subtypes.
+Our over-overarching goal is to generate a list of those expressed genes ranked according to a function of the probability value (p-value) (Figure 1).

 By then end of this discussion you should:

 1. Be able to use the [R](https://www.r-project.org/){:target="_blank"} package [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html){:target="_blank"} to test for differential expression
-2. Obtain a list of genes for TCGA HGS-OvCa ranked by a function of the p-value for differential expression
+2. Obtain a list of genes ranked by a function of p-value

 <br/>
 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
-Goals.</strong> Steps required to process TCGA-OV RNA-seq data for differential expression between 'immunoreactive' and 'mesenchymal' subtypes.
+Goals.</strong> Steps required to process TCGA-OV RNA-seq data for differential expression between 'immunoreactive' and 'mesenchymal' classes or 'subtypes'.
 Text to the right of arrows are functions provided as part of the R/Bioconductor packages.
 In step 1, the data is filtered for genes with a minimum number of counts.
 The filtered data is then normalized and fit to a statistical model in steps 2-3.
 In step 4, p-values for differential expression between subtypes is assessed and adjusted for multiple testing in step 5.
 Finally, the genes are ordered based upon a function of the p-values.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>